jhajek/Linux-text-book-part-1/Chapter-12/chapter-12.md

   XFS is a robust and highly-scalable single host 64-bit journaling file system.
 It is entirely extent-based, so it supports very large file and file system sizes.
 The maximum supported file system size is 100 TB.
 The number of files an XFS system can hold is limited only by the space available in the file system [^127].

   XFS was originally created by SGI (Silicon Graphics Inc) back in 1993 to be a high-end Unix work station filesystem.
-SGI was the company that made computers in the 1990's for high end move special effects and graphical simualtion.
+SGI was the company that made computers in the 1990's for high end move special effects and graphical simulation.
 They had their own version of Unix called IRIX, and needed a filesystem capable of handling large files at that time, and places like NASA which had large amounts of data to store and access.
 SGI created XFS to suit that need.
 XFS excels in the execution of parallel input/output (I/O) operations due to its design, which is based on allocation groups (a type of subdivision of the physical volumes in which XFS is used- also shortened to AGs).
 Because of this, XFS enables extreme scalability of I/O threads, file system bandwidth, and size of files and of the file system itself when spanning multiple physical storage devices [^127].

   XFS was ported to Linux in 2001, as SGI and IRIX went out of business and the filesystem languished.
 It was opensourced and GPL'd in 2002.
 RedHat began to see this filesystem as an alternative to ext4 and more mature than btrfs or other replacements since it had over 10 years of development from the start to handle large scale files.
 RedHat also hired many of the SGi engineers and developers who created this filesystem and brought back into production quality.
-Recently RedHat began in RHEL 7.x to deprecate ext4 as the default filesystem and implment XFS as their standard filesystem--which will trickle down to CentOS 7.
+Recently RedHat began in RHEL 7.x to deprecate ext4 as the default filesystem and implement XFS as their standard filesystem--which will trickle down to CentOS 7.
 XFS is notoriously bad at being used by an everyday computer usage pattern that reads and writes many small files, so it is not suitable for Fedora or Ubuntu, but works perfect on a system storing large database files or archiving large images or x-ray data.
 You can install the tools needed to make a partion of the XFS format by typing:

   * XFS tools are already installed on Fedora
   * sudo apt-get install xfsprogs